mongodb/specifications/source/unified-test-format/unified-test-format.rst

 runner MUST fetch that entity and note its type; otherwise, the test runner MUST raise an error for an undefined entity.
 If `operation.name`_ does not correspond to an operation for the entity type (per `Entity Test Operations`_), the test runner MUST raise an error for an undefined operation.
+Test runners MAY skip tests that include operations that are intentionally unimplemented (e.g.
+``listCollectionNames``).

 Proceed with preparing the operation's arguments.
 If ``session`` is specified in `operation.arguments <operation_arguments_>`_, the test runner MUST resolve it